Qibocal: an open-source framework for calibration of self-hosted quantum devices: Technical specification

-We discuss briefly all the classes which are involved in the definition of a \texttt{Routine} object.
+Table~\ref{tab:routine_classes} summarizes the main classes involved in the definition of a \texttt{Routine} object and their roles within the execution workflow.

-The external input to a \texttt{Routine} is represented by its \texttt{Parameters}, that are consumed by the \texttt{data acquisition} step.
-An example of such parameters could be sweeping ranges for spectroscopy experiments, selecting on which qubits the protocol will be executed, and even non-protocol-specific configuration parameters including the number of shots to be executed, and the relaxation time in between different measurements.
+The external input of a \texttt{Routine} is provided through a \texttt{Parameters} object, which contains all configuration values required during acquisition.
+These may include, for example, the frequency sweep range of a spectroscopy experiment, the number of repetitions, or relaxation delays between measurements.

-The raw data produced by the acquisition are stored in a \texttt{Data} class.
-By default, the acquired data will be stored in binary files for fast loading and dumping (mainly in a NumPy-specific format), while additional parameters are stored as \texttt{JSON} files.
-Nevertheless, \Qibocal offers the flexibility to store and load data in any generic Python-friendly format as long as the user provides the corresponding methods for loading and dumping.
+Raw measurements produced during acquisition are stored in a \texttt{Data} object.
+By default, datasets are saved in binary format for efficient storage and loading (primarily using NumPy-compatible formats), while auxiliary metadata are serialized as \texttt{JSON} files.
+Nevertheless, \Qibocal allows users to define custom serialization backends, provided that corresponding loading and dumping methods are supplied.

-The information extracted from the acquired \texttt{Data} by the post-processing analysis is then collected in the \texttt{Results}.
-These items are intended to be quite shallow, including only few parameters which summarize the outcome of that particular protocol.
-Finally, those results are used to update the quantum computer configurations, according to the newly calibrated parameters found.
+Information extracted from \texttt{Data} during post-processing is collected into a \texttt{Results} object and serialized alongside the data.
+This object contains a compact representation of the relevant physical quantities inferred from the experiment and is subsequently used to update the QPU configuration with newly calibrated parameters.

+Implementing a new protocol therefore typically requires defining the corresponding \texttt{Parameters}, \texttt{Data}, and \texttt{Results} classes together with acquisition and processing logic.
+Reusability of the classes definitions among similar experiments is possible and encouraged.
+Detailed guidelines and examples are provided in the official documentation~\cite{docs}.